astronomer/docs/learn/dynamically-generating-dags.md

 ### gusty

-A notable tool for dynamically creating DAGs from the community is [gusty](https://github.com/chriscardillo/gusty). `gusty` is an open source Python library for dynamically generating Airflow DAGs.
+A popular tool for dynamically creating DAGs is [gusty](https://github.com/chriscardillo/gusty). gusty is an open source Python library for dynamically generating Airflow DAGs.
 Tasks can be created from YAML, Python, SQL, R Markdown, and Jupyter Notebooks.

 You can install `gusty` in your Airflow environment by running `pip install gusty` from your command line.
-Astro CLI users can use the package by adding `gusty` to your `requirements.txt` file.
+If you use the Astro CLI, you can alternatively add `gusty` to your Astro project `requirements.txt` file.

 To use `gusty`, create a new directory in your `dags` folder that will contain all `gusty` DAGs.
 Subdirectories of this folder will define DAGs, while nested subdirectories will define task groups within their respective DAGs.